tphume/DRBWG/README.md

 ## Getting started
 The easiest way to get start the database, notification process and the bot is to use docker-compose.
 Simply run `docker-compose up` to build and start running the system.

+## Directories
+The `internal` directories contains the packages that makes up `DRBWG`.
+It follows the convention of having the package name match its directory name.Each command is separated into its own packages that implements an interface which is used by a bot router defined in package `bot`.
+The `reminder` package contains the interface definiton used by the bot package and also the metadata for the embed message.
+The `cmd` directories contains the individual entry point of each program. `cmd/bot` is the entry point to run the bot which accepts commands from the users.
+While `cmd/notification` starts a process which retrieves and send notfications to the user for their pending reminders.

 ## Commands
 The bot watches for messages prefixed with in the following format`drbwg [command] [...args]`.
 Below list all the valid commands.